zain4picker/ZATCA/.github/ISSUE_TEMPLATE/feature_request.md

   - type: textarea
     attributes:
       label: Describe Preferred Solution
-      description: A clear and concise description of what you how you want this feature to be added to Salla CLI.
+      description: A clear and concise description of what you how you want this feature to be added to Picker CLI.
   - type: textarea
     attributes:
       label: Describe Alternatives